Fairview Montessori

 A TYPICAL SCHOOL DAY, 8a-3p, M-F.

 • Arrival: Children arrive on the playground between 8 and 830a.
-After placing their belongings in their cubbies and washing hands, children join together as a group for 15-30 minutes of line time.
+After placing their belongings in their cubbies and washing hands, children join together as a group for 30 minutes of line time.
 During line, the teacher takes attendance and acknowledges each child; they discuss the weather, calendar, and current events, and sing songs.
 Early in the year, the teacher may present a rudimentary lesson to the group (how to roll a rug, how to carry a tray, how to ask for help) or may show a new material and demonstrate how to use a new work.
 Children are then dismissed one by one to choose an activity.

-• Morning Work Cycle: An integral part of the Montessori curriculum is the "work cycle," an uninterrupted work period of 2 hours during which children are free to choose a work from any of the 5 distinct areas of the Montessori classroom: practical life, sensorial, language, math, and cultural.
-They may explore the environment in small groups or individually, or receive a lesson from the teacher or even an older child.
-Children may even choose to prepare a snack if they are hungry and then get to wash their own dishes.
+• Morning Work Cycle: An integral part of the Montessori curriculum is the "work cycle," an uninterrupted work period of at least 2 hours during which children are free to choose a work from any of the 5 distinct areas of the Montessori classroom: practical life, sensorial, language, math, and cultural.
+They may explore the environment in small groups or individually, or receive a lesson from the teacher or from an older child.
+Children may choose to prepare a snack if they are hungry and then get to wash their own dishes.

 • Lunch: Children eat lunch brought from home around noon.
 Lunch is an extension of the work cycle and a time to practice grace and courtesy.
 Each child is responsible for setting out his or her own lunch and for packing it back up.
 Before eating, everyone must be seated and join the group in singing a song to thank the earth for food.